treelinemike/learning-demos/README.md

 > conda install pywin32
 > conda install matplotlib=2.2.3 (need old version of matplotlib because of 'NoneType' object is not iterable error)

+Install visualization tools
+> conda install pydot
+> conda install graphviz

+Then find the graphviz path, probably something like c:\Users\f002r5k\.conda\pkgs\graphviz-2.38-hfd603c8_2\Library\bin\graphviz, and add it to system PATH
+Trick for resetting path without rebooting:
+> set PATH=C

+Close anaconda prompt and open an new one.
+Check with
+> echo %PATH%

 In prompt change to appropriate drive/folder
 > D:
 > ........